- 01 Jul 2022

 Backends

-The archived indices will be stored in a backend.
-You may choose either type:
+The archived indices are stored in a backend.
+You can choose either type:

 File System Backend